Buccaneer: History

 English settlers occupying Jamaica began to spread the name buccaneers with the meaning of pirates.
 The name became universally adopted later in 1684 when the first English translation of Alexandre Exquemelin's book The Buccaneers of America was published.

 Viewed from London, buccaneering was a budget way to wage war on England's rival, Spain.
 The English crown licensed buccaneers with letters of marque, legalising their operations in return for a share of their profits.
 The buccaneers were invited by Jamaica's Governor Thomas Modyford to base ships at Port Royal.
 The buccaneers robbed Spanish shipping and colonies, and returned to Port Royal with their plunder, making the city the most prosperous in the Caribbean.
-There even were Royal Navy officers sent to lead the buccaneers, such as Christopher Myngs.
+There were even Royal Navy officers sent to lead the buccaneers, such as Christopher Myngs.
 Their activities went on irrespective of whether England happened to be at war with Spain or France.

 Among the leaders of the buccaneers were two Frenchmen, Jean-David Nau, better known as François l'Ollonais, and Daniel Montbars, who destroyed so many Spanish ships and killed so many Spaniards that he was called "the Exterminator".

 Another noted leader was Welshman Henry Morgan, who sacked Maracaibo, Portobello, and Panama City, stealing a huge amount from the Spanish.
 Morgan became rich and went back to England, where he was knighted by Charles II.

 While the buccaneers were powerful it was not only hostility to Spain, but also lack of authority, that prevented the other states from ending the old state of affairs in which, even when they were at peace with Spain and Portugal in Europe, there was 'no peace beyond the Line'.
 The West Indies were beyond the range of the European international system.
 Sometimes this was for their advantage but on the whole, with the intermingled possessions, trade rivalries, and disputes about territorial rights, the local conditions led to conflicts.
-The West Indies continued to be one of the centres of international strife throughout the eighteenth century though by that time it was regulated in the same way as in Europe, and had become inseparable from the European wars.
+The West Indies continued to be one of the centres of international strife throughout the eighteenth century although by that time it was regulated in the same way as in Europe, and had become inseparable from the European wars.